AP Top 25 Takeaways: Could Harbaugh spin coaching carousel?

 The most obvious solution for Michigan might be in the Big 12.
 Iowa State’s Matt Campbell’s overall record (30-27 with the Cyclones) might not be enough to impress Michigan fans, but he is having uncommon success in Ames.

-What has become apparent is the pandemic is not going to cause the coaching carousel to come to a halt.
+What has become apparent is the coronavirus pandemic is not going to cause the coaching carousel to come to a halt.
 Already Southern Mississippi and Utah State — as of Saturday — are in the market.

-Things are not trending in good direction for Derek Mason at Vanderbilt.
-Maybe South Carolina stumbles badly enough to cause the school to make a move on Will Muschamp.
+Things are not trending in a good direction for Derek Mason at Vanderbilt.
+Same goes for South Carolina’s Will Muschamp.

 Another one to keep an eye on is Virginia Tech.
 Justin Fuente’s dalliance with Baylor after last season did not sit well in Blacksburg.
 A good season for the Hokies could have calmed the situation.
 Instead, Virginia Tech is 4-3 after Fuente and his staff botched the end of a home loss to No. 25 Liberty and Hugh Freeze.